 I do not know what to do with HIV treatment outcomes.
 Michael Carter, pPosted: 27 December 2018 in AIDSMAP.

 My Personal Opinion

-In this way, I would say yes, has the treatment improved since its "beginning" in 1996?
+So, I would say yes, has treatment improved since its “beginning” in 1996?
 Yes No doubt!
-And even for that, he would not be, let's say, a walk to the square.
-If you want my opinion, I would say that if I could go back in time I would go back.
+And not for that reason would it be, say, a walk in the square.
+If you want my opinion, I'd say if I could go back in time I'd go back.

 I would go back and tell myself everything I know.
 "What I now know."
-And I would tell myself to "take another route".
-That would certainly generate a paradox and you would not be here, "reading me."
+And I would tell myself to take another route.
+That would surely generate a paradox and you wouldn't be here reading me.

 That would not be possible.
-But if it was ....
-Well, when it comes to timeless and timeless paradoxes, it's best not to start thinking.
+But if it was….
+Well, when it comes to temporal and timeless paradoxes, it's best not to even start thinking.

 The great truth is that at this time, on the twenty-eighth of December of two thousand and eighteen, around 13: 00, what I can say is:

-And that is stupid the placement that claims to be better die of AIDS than Vont'AIDS
+And that is stupid the placement that claims to be better die from AIDS than from Vont'AIDS

 Take care.
 Ever